bendavieshe3/presto/README.md

 Presto is a command line tool and Ruby library for invoking artificial intelligence models.
 It provides a unified interface for working with various AI providers and models.

+This is the README for the monorepo.
+For a high-level overview of Presto's goals and philosophy, see [About](docs/about.md).
+For detailed information about internal architecture and design decisions, see [Architecture](docs/architecture.md).

 ## Features

 - Simple interface for text generation using AI models